Set Up Octave in MCP

 |---|---|

-get_entity | Pulls everything about one specific entity |
+get_entity | Full details for a specific entity by oId |

-get_resource | Retrieves one specific resource |
+get_resource | Detailed information for a specific resource |

-search_resources | Searches across uploaded resources |
+search_resources | Semantic search across resources |

-list_agents | Lists all saved agents |
+list_agents | List saved agents with optional filtering by type |

-get_agent | Shows the configuration for a specific agent |
+get_agent | Full details for a specific agent |

-list_writing_styles | Lists available writing styles |
+list_writing_styles | List available writing styles for content generation |

 Research Tools